Frequently asked questions

 I don't have any food waste, what should I do?

 Some people have more food waste than others.
-At some point, everyone will send some food waste to landfill.
+At some point, everyone will have some food to waste.
 It could be a bit of stale bread, bones from a Sunday roast or even something lurking at the back of the fridge that you had forgotten about.
-All of these can be recycled and turned into energy, and a liquid fertiliser for local farmland.
+All of these can be recycled and turned into gas, and a liquid fertiliser for local farmland.

 I don't have room for the food waste caddy.